fleckenstein-m/fleckenstein-m.github.io/docs/GITHUB-PAGES.md

 In the homepage repository, open **Settings → Secrets and variables → Actions → Variables**.
 Create a repository variable:

 - **Name:** `ACADEMIC_SITE_URL`
-- **Value:** the verified final HTTPS address, including its scheme; for example `https://www.mfleckenstein.com/` if that is the domain confirmed in Step 1.
+- **Value:** `https://www.mfleckenstein.com/` (the verified address configured on September 10, 2026).

-If you intend to use the standard GitHub address, set `https://fleckenstein-m.github.io/`, or omit the variable and use the template's default.
+This variable is already configured for the current site.
+Edit the existing variable if the domain changes in the future.
+If deliberately returning to the standard GitHub address, set `https://fleckenstein-m.github.io/`, or omit the variable and use the template's default.

 This is a public address, so use a repository variable rather than a secret.
 This variable supplies the site's metadata base.
 It does not configure DNS or attach a domain to Pages.